-Once this process is completed, I draft the returns and E-mail PDF (Adobe Acrobat) drafts to my client for review.
-Once my client approves the draft and sends me the balance due (by check, credit card or by PayPal), I finalize the returns, get their signature on the e-file authorization forms and the Statement of Accuracy (attesting to their careful review of their returns), and e-file them.
-If my clients prefer, and execute the required form, I will mail them their original returns for manual filing.
+Once this process is completed, I draft the returns and E-mail password-protected PDF (Adobe Acrobat) drafts to my client for review.
+Once my client approves the draft and sends me the balance due (by check, credit/debit card or by PayPal), I finalize the returns, get their signature on the e-file authorization forms and the Statement of Accuracy (attesting to their careful review of their returns), and e-file them.
+If my clients prefer, and execute the required forms, I will mail them their original returns for manual filing.

 Many of my clients utilize Pay Pal (many people already use Pay Pal for eBay and other online activities) for payment of retainers, preparation, consultation and tax controversy representation fees.
 I also accept four major credit cards for retainers and all services, giving clients the ability to spread out their cost for representation or preparation over a number of months, if necessary.

 Tax Controversy Resolution (representation before the IRS or State Agencies)

 If you need IRS tax audit help or IRS collection help - or tax audit or collection help with any state tax agency, this is the primary focus of my tax practice.
 Trying to resolve an IRS audit or collection matter without professional assistance will be a challenge.